awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 Most of the time, your client requires access to the most recent version of the encrypted secret value\.
 When you query for the encrypted secret value, you can choose to provide only the secret name or Amazon Resource Name \(ARN\), without specifying any version information at all\.
 If you do this, Secrets Manager automatically returns the most recent version of the secret value\.

 However, other versions can exist at the same time\.
 Most systems support secrets more complicated than a simple password, such as full sets of credentials including the connection details, the user ID, and the password\.
 Secrets Manager allows you to store multiple sets of these credentials at the same time\.
 Secrets Manager stores each set in a different version of the secret\.
 During the secret rotation process, Secrets Manager tracks the older credentials, as well as the new credentials you want to start using, until the rotation completes\.
-It tracks these different versions by using *[staging labels](getting-started.md#term_staging-label)*\.

-### Storing different types of secrets<a name="features_storing-secrets"></a>
+### Store different types of secrets<a name="features_storing-secrets"></a>

 Secrets Manager enables you to store text in the encrypted secret data portion of a secret\.
 This typically includes the connection details of the database or service\.
 These details can include the server name, IP address, and port number, as well as the user name and password used to sign in to the service\.
 For details on secrets, see the [maximum and minimum values](reference_limits.html#reference_limits_max-min)\.
 The protected text doesn't include:
 +  Secret name and description